 Candidate's Name:Gwenith C. (Gwen) Allard

 Date & Place of Birth:8/18/1937 Schenectady, NY

-Address of Candidate
+Address of Candidate: 269 Helvi Hill Rd., Mendon, VT 05701

-Telephone Number:
+Telephone Number:802-775-7781

-Email:
+Email: Allardray@aol.com

 Is the candidate still living?
 If not, provide date and place of death:Yes

 Nominator information:

 Name:Bill Irwin

-Address:
+Address: Steuben, Maine 04680

-Telephone Number:
+Telephone Number:603-545-1701

-Email:
+Email:Wbirwin@comcast.net

 For what category are you nominating this candidate?

 Athlete:

 Snowsports Builder:X

 Heritage:

-(See appendix one at the end of this form for category definitions)

-(See appendint one at the one of this form for eategory definitions)

-An 8 x 10 photograph of the candidate must be supplied: Digital image being emailed to Justin Koski
+(See appendix one at the end of this form for category definitions) An 8 x 10 photograph of the candidate must be supplied: Digital image provided with original nomination (2019), as were the letters of recommendation.

-State why the candidate merits election to the U.S. National Ski & Snowboard Hall of Fame (limit this statement to 250 words): (More detail can be found on following pages)
+State why the candidate merits election to the U.S. National Ski & Snowboard Hall of Fame: (More detail can be found on following pages)

-Gwen Allard has forged a lifetime career in snowsports, holding numerous leadership positions at the regional and national level.
-Her career has been multi-faceted, but her primary contributions have come in the field of Adaptive, where her tireless promotion of the discipline and development of programs has created a greater awareness and acceptance of the discipline.
-She is a visionary who dreams big and then, against all odds, makes it happen.
+Gwen Allard is a visionary who dreams big and then brings people together to make things happen.
+She has forged a lifetime career in snowsports, holding numerous leadership positions at the regional and national level.

+Her career has been multi-faceted, but her primary contributions have come in the field of Adaptive, where her tireless promotion of the discipline and development of programs and standards created a greater awareness and acceptance of the discipline within the snowsports community.
+In this role, she has touched the lives of thousands of trainers, instructors and students.